otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 * `Prekey_Server_Identifier`: the Prekey Server Identifier.

-Alice is also expected to have the Prekey Server Identifier and the server lnog-term public key, so that they can be manually verified by her.
+Alice is also expected to have the Prekey Server Identifier and the server long-term public key, so that they can be manually verified by her.

 Alice will be initiating the DAKEZ with the Prekey Server: